 Contingency Bequests allow you to leave a portion of your estate to a particular charity if your named beneficiary does not survive you.

-If you would like more information about making a gift to AAAS through a bequest, please contact Juli Staiano, Director of Development.
+If you would like more information about making a gift to AAAS through a bequest, please contact Juli Staiano, Director of Philanthropy and Strategic Partnerships.
 Donors who provide for AAAS through their wills or other charitable plans will be highlighted among the members of our 1848 Society, unless you prefer to remain anonymous.